v1cont/yad/README.md

 This software is licensed under the GPL v.3

-This branch (maintain-gtk2) was forked from the upstream project at release 0.42 (d0021d0) to continue GTK+ 2 support for the Fatdog64 Linux distribution.
-It should serve other minimal distributions that rely on GTK+ 2, and package yad.
+This branch (maintain-gtk2) is maintained independently from the upstream [project](https://github.com/v1cont/yad), and can be considered a fork at release 0.42 (d0021d0) aimed at continuing GTK+ 2 support mainly for the [Fatdog64](http://distro.ibiblio.org/fatdog/web/) Linux distribution.
+It can benefit other light distributions that need a GTK+ 2 build of yad.

-In the spirit of a maintainance project, the focus is on fixing bugs.
-New features are considered but rarely added.
+In the spirit of maintainance project, backporting upstream bug fixes takes precedence.
+New upstream features can be added as my time permits, and if they are compatible with GTK+ 2.
+Read [feature comparison](feature-comparison.md).

+Note about version numbers.
+This fork is versioned with the major.minor number frozen at the split from upstream, `0.42`, followed by a counter of the "release-quality" commits in this fork.

 Building the git version
 ----------------------

-While this branch can be built against either of version 2 and version 3 of the GTK+ library, it is only maintained and tested for GTK+ 2.
+While this branch can be built against GTK+ 2 and GTK+ 3, it is only tested on GTK+ 2.

 Get the latest source code with command: